Once you find long-tail keywords with low SEO difficulty you can expect immediate results right?

-First, they can drive immense traffic to your website, and second, they can dramatically increase your conversion rate.
+First, they can drive qualified traffic to your website, and second, they can increase your conversion rates.

 According to Semrush, traffic at Keyword Hero has taken off recently.

-In this beginner’s guide to long-tail keywords, I will go through some of the key principles and advantages of using long-tail keywords to tap into new search traffic potential.
+In this article, I will go through some of the key principles and advantages of using long-tail keywords to tap into new search traffic potential.